LUCompSoc/constitution/README.md

 1. A Project may be initiated by the Executive at any time.
 2. Every project must have a Director appointed by a majority of the Board at all times.
-3. The Executive may remove any director by unanimous vote at any time.
+3. The Executive may remove any Director by unanimous vote at any time.
 Any project that lacks both a director, acting or full, and members shall automatically be defunct.
 4. Any Project may choose to create by-laws specifying their membership or policies at any time using the same methods used to create the Society's by-laws, with the director of the project acting as the President and half the membership of the Project being a quorum.
 5. A majority of the Board may veto any by-law of any committee, but they may not make by-laws for a committee on their own.
 6. The Executive may also appoint members as general directors for specific purposes or missions that do not require projects, such as alumni relations, publicity and recruitment, or whatever other tasks the Executive deems necessary for the good of the Society.